What Are Wheelchair Securement Options?

 When choosing a wheelchair securement system, it’s essential to consider your needs, wants and budget.
 For example, do you want the most convenient tie-down option, or do you prefer a more budget-friendly system?
 No matter what type of fastening system you’re considering, you should make the safety features your top priority.
 This way, you can relieve any possible worries when you get into your vehicle.

-To help you select the best securement option for your situation, here are the different types of tie-downs and their benefits:
+There are 6 different types of wheelchair tie-downs that include manual, retractable, electrical, L-track, slide-and-click, and wheelchair docking systems.
+To help you select the best securement option for your situation, here are the different types and their benefits: